 - Winter sports accidents – Whether it’s skiing or snowboarding, winter sports are a popular activity during the cold months.
 Unfortunately, the high speeds of such activities—as well as poor equipment and incorrect training—can result in devastating accidents that often result in broken bones or worse.

-Our Nassau County personal injury attorney at Foley Griffin, LLP has been handling holiday accidents since 1997.
+Our Nassau County personal injury attorney at Foley Griffin has been handling holiday accidents since 1997.
 If you have been injured during the holiday by a negligent party in New York, contact us and schedule a free consultation today.